stephanie0404/Brainhack-school-project/README.md

 The data we used comes from a project titled <a href="" target="blank"><b>Data in Brief: Multimodal Duolingo Bio-Signal Dataset</b></a> by Notaro & Diamond (2018; click <a href="https://doi.org/10.1016/j.dib.2018.11.044" target="blank">here</a> for the corresponding article).
 As suggested by the title, this is a multimodal dataset.
 Four kinds of data were recorded: (1) EEG via a low-cost OpenBCI electrode cap, (2) Gazepoint-GP3 eye-tracking, (3) Autohotkey cursor movements and clicks, and (4) Autohotkey screen content data (screenshots taken when a click occurs).
 Data was recorded while participants (n = 22) were completing beginner German language lessons on the desktop version of Duolingo.
 Participants were either English native speakers or fluent in English.

 Our project focused on (1) and (4), that is, the EEG and screenshot data.
+In particular, we analyse only the data of participant 1.

 ### Deliverables

-At the end of this project, we will have:
+At the end of this project, these files will be available:
- - The current markdown document, completed and revised.
- - A gallery of the student projects at Brainhack 2020.
- - Instructions on the website about how to submit a pull request to the [brainhack school website](https://github.com/PSY6983-2021) in order to add the project description to the website.
+ * A .txt file (data_labels_raw.txt) containing manually selected filenames (timestamps) of the screenshots corresponding to when the participant receives feedback on their Duolingo performance.
+ * An R script (data_labels.r) for cleaning the raw filenames list (data_labels_raw.txt) into machine-readable format (data_labels_clean.txt).
+ * A Jupyter notebook containing Python script for preprocessing the OpenBCI EEG data (high and low pass filtering).
+ * An R script (data_labelling.r) for combining the filtered EEG data with the data_labels_clean.txt file.
+ * A Juyter notebook containing Python script for running machine learning classifiers (e.g., MLP, kNN, random forest) on the labelled EEG data.

 ## Results